jalvarova/micronaut/micronaut-data/README.md

 }
 ```

-> In the reactive business logic layer, we will access the repository and make queries and transactions to the database.
+> In the reactive business logic layer, we'll access the repository and make queries and transactions to the database.
 > Finally the business layer is called in the controller.
 >
 ```java